 Men’s Fashion: The Complete Sourcebook by John Peacock

 Any book about men’s fashion history is rare.
-This one is one the first I purchased after borrowing it so many times from the library.
+This one is the first one I purchased after borrowing it so many times from the library.
 It doesn’t contain any written history about fashion, instead it is over 100 pages of color sketches of historical styles.
 This is very useful to get a quick idea of what an overall outfit might have looked for Victorian day wear, 1920s swimwear, or a 1960s Teddy Boy.
 It is a great place to find inspiration for a costume as well as a starting place to learn more elsewhere.
 Small descriptions of the clothing in each illustration identify the type of shoes, hat, cut of a coat, colors and materials each outfit is made of.
 All the styles are based on British men’s fashion history which doesn’t always apply to American style but again it is a great place to start considering there really are few good books on American men’s fashion.
 I use this book often for both my personal costuming needs as well as history materials on the blog.

 Esquire’s Encyclopedia of 20th Century Men’s Fashions Hardcover by O.E.
 Schoeffler

-Frustrated that I wasn’t able to find enough history on men’s fashion I consulted another blog for other books I should own.
+Frustrated that I wasn’t able to find enough history on men’s fashion, I consulted another blog for other books I should own.
 Esquire Encyclopedia was on the top of the list and for good reason.
-Once I found a copy at my local University library I quickly saw that this phone book thick history book covered men’s fashion by decade from the 1900s to the 1970s then divided again by type of garments such as suits, shirts, socks, and cufflinks.
+Once I found a copy at my local University library, I quickly saw that this phone book thick history book covered men’s fashion by decade from the 1900s to the 1970s then divided again by type of garments such as suits, shirts, socks, and cufflinks.
 The history is based on a men’s leading fashion magazine sold in the day like Men’s Wear and Vogue.
 That is a bit of a downside to it because the history is only about leading fashion trends of the wealthy, fashion-conscious classes.
 Working class men’s wear is not discussed.
-There are also not many pictures but there is more than enough history to provide thousands of men’s fashion articles.
+There are also not many pictures, but there is more than enough history to provide thousands of men’s fashion articles.
 It will cost you about $200-400 dollars used.

 History of Men’s Fashion by Farid Chenoune